To develop a product using SEGGER Embedded Studio, you must understand the concepts of projects and solutions.

 You can create links to existing project files from a solution, which enables you to create hierarchical builds.
 For example, you could have a solution that builds a library together with a stub test driver executable.
 You can link to that solution from your current solution by right-clicking the solution node of the Project Explorer and selecting Add Existing Project.
 Your current solution can then use the library built by the other project.

-When you exit SEGGER Embedded Studio, details of your current session are stored in a session file.
+When you exit SEGGER Embedded Studio for ARM, details of your current session are stored in a session file.
 Session files are text files, with the file extension emSession, that contain details such as which files you have opened in the editor and what breakpoints you have set in the Breakpoint window.